-- Red Flag Analysis for all holdings, with consideration of PAI indicators - ESG Scorecard for the top 10 largest absolute holdings, and for all KAPs2 for all Funds.
+- Red Flag Analysis for all holdings, with consideration of PAI indicators - ESG Scorecard for the top 10 largest absolute holdings, and for all KAPs for all Funds.
 The ESG Scorecard also has an SDG Module - Three-Step-Test for Sustainable Investments according to the SFDR - For East Capital Global Emerging Markets Sustainable (GEMS), the Scorecard coverage is 100%.
-This Fund also uses an SDG Value Chain Assessment (VCA) Tool, and has a Climate Dashboard
+The investment manager also uses for this strategy the SDG Value Chain Assessment (VCA) Tool to measure contribution to the UN SDGs